aolshevskiy/aolshevskiy.github.io/index.md

 ### Ruby

 * Ruby is a neat language that I prefer over others when performance and fault tolerance is not a thing

-### PHP

-* Worked on dozens of projects using custom frameworks and data storage solutions
-* Old Drupal support and customizations
-* Backend and frontend interfaces for gambling software in Codeigniter
-* A lot of Wordpress

 ### Languages